 The right to file a complaint with U.S. Department of Education concerning alleged failures by Dallas College to comply with the requirements of FERPA.
 To file a FERPA complaint with the U.S. Department of Education, contact the Office that administers FERPA at:

 Family Policy Compliance Office

 Washington, D.C.
 20202-5920

 5. FERPA permits the release of directory information to third parties.
-The campus has designated the following information as Directory information:
+The College has designated the following information as Directory information:

 - home address;

 - field of study;